 With Tapjoy you can create offerwall ads, video interstitial ads, rewarded video ads and playable ads.

 With Unified Auction, you’ll receive the highest revenue as a publisher.
-As an advertiser you have global reach.
+As an advertiser, you have a global reach.

 Unity Ads come in various forms, including but not limited to AR, rich media and interstitial.